The Riordans: Pushing agendas

-Axing controversy
+Cancellation

-The show underwent a number of changes in the mid-1970s, most notably moving from a half-hour to one-hour format, as well as a change in theme tune.
+The programme underwent a number of changes in the mid-1970s, most notably moving from a half-hour to one-hour format, as well as a change in theme tune.
 The music originally used to introduce each episode was Seóirse Bodley's orchestral arrangement of the Irish traditional tune, "The Palatine's Daughter".
 The decision of the actor Tom Hickey to leave the series caused some problems.
-His character, Benjy was not killed off but went abroad "on the missions" (i.e., to work with the Catholic Church in Africa).
-A new farm labourer, played by new actor Gabriel Byrne, was introduced in 1978 and he played the love-interest for Maggie, Benjy's wife, who had remained after refusing to go to Africa with him.
-While the show had declined somewhat from its heyday, it still regularly battled with The Late Late Show to top the TAM ratings and was itself surprised when one episode, which unusually departed from the 1970s and focused on Tom Riordan as a young man in the 1930s at a family céilí, was critically acclaimed by the media and many older viewers, who viewed it as an accurate representation of life on an Irish farm in the 1930s and 1940s.
-With its considerable popularity, large cast of respected actors and high production values, and its central location on the schedules of RTÉ 1, few expected the show to be axed, let alone so suddenly.
+His character, Benjy, was not killed off but went abroad to work with the Catholic Church in Africa.
+A new farm labourer, played by actor Gabriel Byrne, was introduced in 1978 and he played the love-interest for Maggie, Benjy's wife, who had remained after refusing to go to Africa with him.
+While the programme had declined somewhat from its heyday, it still regularly battled with The Late Late Show to top the TAM audience ratings and there was some surprise when one episode, which unusually departed from the 1970s and focused on Tom Riordan as a young man in the 1930s at a céilí, was critically acclaimed by the media and many older viewers, who viewed it as an accurate representation of life on an Irish farm in the past.
+With its considerable popularity, large cast of respected actors, high production values and its central location on the schedules of RTÉ 1, few expected the programme to be cancelled.

-There was however considerable surprise, and a lot of criticism, when the new Director of Programming at RTÉ, Muiris MacConghail decided that the show had run its course and so axed it.
-Part of the justification was cost: it was one of RTÉ's most expensive shows to make.
-With the launch of RTÉ 2 in 1978 the station believed that it needed to produce more shows for its limited budget as a small station, and it could not do that if The Riordans took up much of the budget.
-Critics however suggested that RTÉ had failed to market the show internationally and that, given the size of the Irish diaspora internationally, all interested in 'home', it could have had an international market among stations in countries with large Irish audiences, with its sale recouping much of the cost involved in its making.
+There was surprise and criticism when the new RTÉ Director of Programming Muiris MacConghail decided that the programme had run its course, and cancelled it.
+Part of the justification was cost: it was one of RTÉ's most expensive programmes to make.
+With the launch of television channel RTÉ 2 in 1978 the station believed that it needed to produce more programmes for its limited budget as a small station, and it could not do that if The Riordans took up much of the budget.
+Critics however suggested that RTÉ had failed to market the show internationally and that, given the size of the Irish diaspora, all interested in their home country, it could have had an international market abroad.

-The public, the media and politicians all criticised the axing of one of the most popular shows on RTÉ.
-However, notwithstanding the outcry, and condemnation by John Cowley who argued that the cast had been badly treated, the last television episode was broadcast on RTÉ television in May 1979.
+The public, the media and politicians criticised the cancellation.
+Notwithstanding the outcry, the last episode was broadcast in May 1979.

-Fine Gael TD Tom Enright, during a 1980 debate in Dáil Éireann said of the decision:
+Politician Tom Enright spoke of the decision in the Dáil in 1980: